 Origin: South Africa

-Planting depth to base of bulbs: neck just above the soil
+Planting depth to base of the bulb: just deep enough to cover the rhizome.

 Spacing between bulbs: 20 cm

-Light requirements: full sun and sheltered location (AM sun)
+Light requirements: full sun is essential (AM sun)

 Agapanthus is sometimes used as a border plant, but is mainly a pot plant.
 During the winter, the pot or container should be taken indoors and grown as a greenhouse plant.

 1 Evergreen group (Intermedius type, for example, variety 'Donau') which you can keep over the winter as a container plant indoors;